RedisLabs/redislabs-docs/content/rs/release-notes/redis-pack-4-5-0-may-2017.md

 ## New Features

-### The New Discovery Service with Support for Redis' Sentinel API
+### The New Discovery Service with Support for Redis Sentinel API

 The Discovery Service provides an IP-based connection management service used when connecting to Redis Enterprise Pack databases.
 When used in